tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 #### Tree Decomposition

-Splitting the graph into a tree by grouping multiple nodes into a meta-node in a tree
+Splitting the graph into a tree by grouping multiple nodes into a meta-node in a tree such that

+1. Every original variable must appear in the new tree
+2. Every variable edge must be shown on the graph
+3.